 As seen in the medical field, such as dermatology and opthamology, lasers offer a variety of treatment options with rapid healing and less side effects.
 Each type of laser has a different wavelength and is used for different purposes.
 Some dental lasers are used for hard tissue, some soft tissue and some both.

 At Kanata Periodontics, we utilise the most advanced laser on the market for treating periodontal disease.
-The Kavo KEY3+ has many benefits as a hard/soft tissue laser that also detects and removes tartar below the gum line safely and effectively.
-At Kanata Periodontics, this has resulted in fantastic, non-invasive methods to treat periodontal disease.
+The Waterlase iPlus by Biolase has many benefits as a all-tissue laser and has resulted in fantastic, non-invasive methods to treat periodontal disease.